MagnaCapax/mcxTemplate/distros/README.md

 # Distribution Hooks

-The `distros/` tree stores provisioning hooks that run inside the `mcxTemplate` chroot.
-Each distro keeps its lifecycle scripts alongside any supporting notes so the behaviour stays predictable across releases.
+The `distros/` tree stores provisioning hooks that run inside the mcxTemplate chroot.
+Each distro keeps its task scripts alongside documentation so behaviour stays predictable across releases.

 ## Layout Overview

-- `distros/common/` keeps cross-distro assets such as the PHP fstab writer.
-- `lib/common/` holds shared shell helpers such as logging and root checks.
+- `configure.php` detects the active distro/version and executes tasks in order.
-- `<distro>/common/` contains the default hook implementations for a distro.
+- `<distro>/common/tasks/` holds the default task list for the distro.
-- `<distro>/<version>/` overrides any hook that changed for a specific release while keeping documentation that is unique to that version.
+- `<distro>/<version>/tasks/` contains overrides when a release diverges.
+- `user.d/` directories at each level allow site-specific PHP hooks that are ignored by Git but executed after the built-in tasks.
+- `../common/` keeps reusable helpers (for example the PHP hostname writers).

+Tasks are named with a numeric prefix (`10-`, `20-`, …) so alphabetical sorting matches the desired execution order.
+Tasks are implemented in PHP so they can reuse the shared helper library shipped in `distros/common/lib` without introducing additional interpreters.

+## Adding a New Distro

+1. Create `distros/<distro>/common/tasks/` and populate ordered scripts.
+2. Add optional `distros/<distro>/<version>/tasks/` when a release diverges from the shared defaults.
+3. Drop any local overrides into `user.d/` while keeping them out of version control.
+4. Document the flow in a `README.md` inside the distro directory so future contributors understand the expectations.

 This layered layout keeps common logic in one place and only forks code when a release genuinely needs different behaviour.
-New distros should follow the same
-pattern: place reusable code in `common/` and let versioned directories provide small wrappers or overrides.

-## Naming Convention

-Version directories use the numeric major version (for example `12`) to reduce renames between testing and release builds.
-READMEs should mention the matching codename (such as “bookworm”) so both references stay clear to operators.